markusahlstrand/cloudworker-router/README.md

 ### Env

-The Router is generic class that makes it possible to get strictly typed env.
+The Router is a generic class that makes it possible to get strictly typed env.

-It supports the cloudflare services that is passed as env variables, such as Fetcher and KVStorage.
+It supports the Cloudflare services that are passed as env variables, such as Fetcher and KVStorage.

 ```js
 const Router = require('cloudworker-router');